Do Go On - 541 - The Freedom House Ambulance Service

 I wonder how often they had to keep waking up doctors before they decided,

-you know what, let's just have someone here.
+you know what, we'll just have someone here.

 This happens every night.